ignackodotcom/C83Standard/README.md

 # C83Standard

-## C, Cpp, CppCli, DspC, ECpp standards identification macros
+## C, Cpp, CppCli, DspC, ECpp standards identification macros for C and C++

 3rd edition of the library